readmeio/metrics-sdks/packages/kong-plugin/README.md

 With [ReadMe's Metrics API](https://readme.com/metrics) your team can get deep insights into your API's usage.
 If you're a developer, it takes a few small steps to send your API logs to [ReadMe](http://readme.com).
 Here's an overview of how the integration works:

-- Install this plugin in Kong.
-You can the provided docker image or copy the plugin into your own Kong image.
+- Install this plugin into your Kong Gateway by copying the `kong` directory into your Kong environment or use the provided Dockerfile. see [this](https://docs.konghq.com/gateway/latest/plugin-development/get-started/deploy/) for details.
-- The plugin sends ReadMe the details of your API's incoming requests and outgoing responses, with the option for you to redact any private headers using the configuration options.
+- The plugin runs during the log phase of the Kong pipeline and sends ReadMe the details of your API's incoming requests and outgoing responses, with the option for you to redact any private headers using the configuration options.
 - ReadMe uses these request and response details to create an API Metrics Dashboard which can be used to analyze specific API calls or monitor aggregate usage data.

 ### 📦 Deploying locally